We may earn income from links in this post. Please read this Disclosure for details.

 If music be the food of love, play on.

-Check rates and availability of Live Jazz from the French Quarter (includes one drink) on Viator.com.
+Check rates and availability of a Live Music Pub Crawl on Viator.com.

 7. Take a Romantic Stroll in the Garden District

 A walk in the Garden District is guaranteed to garner some looks of love.

 My wife and I explore this area hand-in-hand, caressed by antebellum mansions surrounded by elegant gardens, lured by quiet streets shaded by live oak and magnolia trees decorated with Spanish moss.

 While the French Quarter is a journey through time this area is downright timeless.